buk7456/FreeTX/doc/overview.md

 - 5 flight modes
 - 6 telemetry sensor slots

-Many of these numbers are easily customisable before firmware compilation, the limit being the available memory and I/O pins.
+Many of these numbers are easily customisable in the source code, the limit being the available memory and I/O pins.

 ## System architecture

-### Hardware block diagram
+#### Hardware block diagram
 <p align="left">
 <img src="images/tx_block_diagram.png" width="600"/>
 </p>

 ## RF protocol

 A custom RF protocol is used to communicate between the transmitter and receiver.
 The implementation builds on top of LoRa(R) transceivers.
-Documentation can be found in the Protocols folder.
+The documentation can be found in the Protocols folder.
-The main features are as follows:
+The main features are:-
 - 10 bit encoding for all RC channels
 - 50 Hz update rate for all RC channels
 - Frequency Hopping Spread Spectrum